Robcib-GIT/PAUL/README.md

-# Robot blando continuo actuado neumaticamente
+# Pneumatic Soft Robotic Manipulator

 Bachelor's Thesis of the Bachelor's degree in Industrial Engineering.
 This project is about the design, manufacturing and programming of a pneumatic soft robotic manipulator, with the objective of controlling the position of the end.